IDFA DocLab Forum

 - Providing visual materials (trailer or other examples of your project) is highly recommended.
 Depending on the category, this can be a trailer, mood board, or other visual examples of the project.
 Incomplete applications without sufficient documentation will not be considered for selection.

 - Please make sure to complete the IDFA accreditation form as well.
 The accreditation form offers producers the opportunity to indicate if they would like to attend the IDFA Forum even if their project is not selected.
-You can find the accreditation form in your MyIDFA account starting June 21.
+You can find the accreditation form in your MyIDFA account starting June 2.

 - Unfortunately, due to the high number of entries we cannot give feedback to projects that are not selected.

-- To make a balanced selection regarding geography, gender and point of view, the selection committee takes into consideration: the artistic quality, uniqueness of the content, stage of development, subject, team, extent of exposure at other international markets, country of production, amount of financing in place, and genre, among other criteria.
+- To make a balanced selection regarding geography, gender and point of view, the selection committee takes into consideration: the artistic quality, uniqueness of the content, diversity of formats, stage of development, subject, team, extent of exposure at other international markets, country of production, amount of financing in place, and genre, among other criteria.

 - The applicant will guarantee to have secured clearance from the copyright holders of any copyrighted materials included within the submitted film/project and any photographs submitted relating to the film/project for all purposes for which the material will be used by IDFA.
 The applicant will guarantee to hold IDFA harmless from any claims from copyright holders in relation to use of the submitted film by IDFA for the agreed purposes.
 IDFA reserves the right to disqualify any film with unauthorized inclusion of copyrighted materials.